 The online world has many cyber risks and concerning activities for kids and parents to recognize.
 The following are some of the cyber risks:

-Three misconceptions come down to trust, online safety methods, and thinking kids know more than parents about technology.
+Three main misconceptions to child online safety come down to trust, online safety methods, and thinking kids know more than parents about technology.

 You may be able to trust your kids, but you can't trust the Internet.
-There are a lot of scary things out there and malware is probably one of the least to worry about.
 Online predators are real and dangerous.
 They are sneaky and can take advantage of the fact that a kid’s brain does not fully form until their 20s.
 Scammers are lurking around every corner trying to get any information that may lead them to a payoff and malware hides behind all sorts of links, including advertisements that seem harmless.
 Teach your kids how to make the right choices.

-Be sure to have a frank conversation with kids about online security.
-Start as soon as they start using computers or smartphones.
+Have open and direct conversations with kids about online security.
+Begin as soon as they start using computers or smartphones.
 Explain that they should never reveal their names or address, any sensitive data or otherwise without asking permission from a parent first.